Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The image captures a scenic hiking trail at Songrim Park in Songdo, Busan, South Korea.
 The trail is framed by wooden railings and surrounded by lush greenery with a view of the ocean and distant mountains.
 A person is seen walking down the path, adding a sense of scale to this tranquil natural setting.

-While you do need to buy a Songdo Bay Station ticket to ride the cable car, the actual Songdo skywalk deck across the street is free.
+While you need to buy a Songdo Bay Station ticket to ride the cable car, the actual Songdo skywalk deck across the street is free.

 🎫 Songdo Cable Car tickets (book online)

-I did the round-trip cable car with the glass floor for 21,000 won ($14.65 USD) and got a cable car to myself.
+I did the round-trip cable car with the glass floor for 21,000 won ($14.65 USD) and got a glass cable car to myself.

 You can also take a quick break at Songdo Beach next door.